tsalagi/Quick-Diff/README.md

 # QuickDiff

 QuickDiff is a lightweight, dependency-free web-based diff checker that lets you compare two blocks of text and visualize line-by-line changes.
+The primary use case is comparing documents, manuscripts, or transcriptions.
+This is not made primarily for the coder.

 ## Project Structure